sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   This is due to that to keep the connectivity, the 1st can connect 2 vertices, while the rest can at most connect one more each.
 So $n-1$.
   > and when (ii) and (iii) hold, (i) must also hold.
 - [complete "same"](https://en.wikipedia.org/wiki/M-ary_tree#Types_of_m-ary_trees) is stronger than balanced ["n/n-1" p15](https://w3.cs.jmu.edu/spragunr/CS228/lectures/trees/trees.pdf).
+- > Rooted trees can also be defined *recursively*.
+Refer to Section 5.3 to see how this can be done. i.e. Definition 3 which is defined by *level*.
+  We can do this by branch each node *down* instead of at the same level or up due to *no circuits*. <a name="tree_level_recursive"></a>
+- see p785 rooted trees are *default to be ordered*.
 ### 11.2
 - ALGORITHM 1
   - > If x equals the key of v, then the algorithm has found the location of x and terminates